americogobbo/forks-and-drills/README.md

 License: GPL 3.0

 Main note:
 The series is supposed to simulate traditional painting and graphics techniques such as woodcut, litography, red chalk, drypoint, ink drawing .
 The brushes are designed for painting using a mouse.
 For the woodcut brushes, no dynamics are used.
-For red chalk brushes, we recommend changing the intensity using a combination of Air brush tool and the Flow function, for Round Brush, we recommend using a table and the Size dynamics.
+For red chalk brushes, we recommend changing the intensity using a combination of Air brush tool and the Flow function, for Round Brush, we recommend using a graphic tablet and the Size on paint dynamics.